Photojournalist George Barris

 George realized that's what he wanted to be, a professional photographer.
 It would be away to travel, meet interesting people and see the world.
 Taking pictures of local events and happenings he took his photos to editors of the newspapers and magazines that liked his photos, encouraged him and told him the best way to get assignments was to come-up with ideas for picture stories.

 When World War II broke out, George was the official army photographer from 1942-1945 and was assigned to General Dwight D. Eisenhower’s victory homecoming celebration.
 George created an album of the events.
 He received a special album autographed by General Eisenhower.

 He got his first such assignment from a magazine that was part of newspapers called "Parade".
 The editors liked his work and soon other magazines asked him for his story-photos suggestions.
 Editors soon became his friends and his story ideas became a way of life.
 George covered movies stars such as Steve McQueen, Charlie Chaplin, Marlon Brando, John Wayne, Elizabeth Taylor, Clark Gable, Frank Sinatra, and world famous Marilyn Monroe.
 George first met and photographed Marilyn in 1954 in New York City where she was on location for the film, The Seven Year Itch, where they became friends.
 George was the last professional photographer to take photos of Marilyn Monroe in her last photo shoot on July 13, 1962 before her untimely death.
 After the tragic death of his friend Marilyn Monroe, George moved to Paris and lived there for 20 years.
-He returned to the U.S.A. with his French wife Carla and two daughters, Caroline and Stephanie.
 He passed away on September 30, 2016 at his home in Thousand Oaks, California.